Film explores rural health care amid poverty, opioid crisis

 “There is so much beauty here,” Probst, who leads El Centro, says in the film.
 “And there is so much pain.”

 Probst should know.
 His father struggled with his own addiction to heroin and his sister with methamphetamine.
-A 12-year-old Probst once sold cocaine to help his mom pay the mortgage.
+A 16-year-old Probst once sold cocaine to help his family pay the mortgage.

 Now, Probst leads dedicated staff members who travel into people’s homes and urge them to come in for routine checkups using tough love but no condemnation.